I’ve just been on a high this week after working through my personal, year-end retreat.

 Honestly, I struggle a little bit with this.
 What do I want the year to be?

-I didn’t set pie in the sky expectations, but I set some goals, some visions, some ideas of what I wanted the new year to look like.
+I didn’t set pie-in-the-sky expectations, but I set some goals, some visions, some ideas of what I wanted the new year to look like.

 What do I need to put into action for these first 12 weeks?